fiammybe/ImpressCMS-CKEditor5/README.md

 ## Credits

 - CKEditor 5 is developed by CKSource - https://ckeditor.com/
-- This integration was created for ImpressCMS by the ImpressCMS Team
+- This integration was created for ImpressCMS